AizenSousuke/mern-stack/README.md

 ---

 ## Features
-- Ads free application
+- Ad-free application - say no to advertisements
 - Easy to use GUI
-- Location based sorting
+- Location based sorting - gets the nearest bus stop from your location
--
 ---

 ## Screenshots